NicoJG/MastersThesis_Journal/Numerical procedure 0th order.md

-This document aims at giving all necessary details to reproduce exactly how this project computes the numerical solutions to the spherically symmetric part of the neutral ablation cloud around the pellet.
+This document aims at giving all details to reproduce exactly how this project computes the numerical solutions to the spherically symmetric part of the neutral ablation cloud around the pellet.
 This document basically serves as a documentation of the Python code of this project, but without the need to read any of the code.
 Most of this was done the same way for the "Neutral Gas Shielding model" in [Parks-1978](LiteratureNotes/Parks-1978.md) paper.
 I don't reference this paper here, but if some details are unclear here, it might help to look at the paper ([https://doi.org/10.1063/1.862088](https://doi.org/10.1063/1.862088)).
 But since the computing power is so much better nowadays, some other numerical methods are used, a higher precision could be achieved and a much greater parameter scan could be conducted.

 To get an overview how this document fits into the whole project, read the [Project Summary](Project%20Summary.md).